Repetitive and excessive overhead motion or gripping can result in shoulder and elbow injuries.

 Near-full recovery takes about three months, partly because of a tendon that requires repair as a result of surgery.
 Physical therapy starts during the hospital stay, which is usually 48 hours.
 In spite of residual pain from the surgery, there often are signs of improvement at the first postoperative visit, generally at two weeks.
 A sling is worn for up to six weeks to avoid misuse of your arm during the critical healing phase.

-Patients wear a sling for about six weeks after surgery.
+Patients wear a sling for about six weeks after surgery to allow the damaged tendon to heal to the bone.
 Physical therapy is a major part of recovery and is immediately started with passive exercise, followed by more active exercise for six to 12 weeks.
 The focus then turns to strengthening the shoulder.
 Overall, recovery is expected to take about five to six months.

 Our surgeons have extensive arthroscopic experience, treating hundreds of patients annually, including pro athletes.
 Most of our patients find that arthroscopy leads to effective repair and prevents long-term complications.
 Many athletes regain strength and are able to return to sports.